documentationfor yFiles for HTML 3.0.0.1

 Styling of the Label Position Suggestions

-During label dragging, the possible positions provided by the label model are visualized with a rectangular indicator.
-This indicator can be styled with the following CSS classes:
+During label dragging, the possible positions that the label model provides are visualized with a rectangular indicator.
+You can style this indicator with the following CSS classes:

 .yfiles-label-position-highlight-template,